thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 - Explain what server-side validation is.
 - Explain why server-side validation is important.
-- Explain what express-validation is.
-- Validate input on an Express server.
+- Validate user input sent to an Express server.

 ## What's server-side validation?